 And with such a large user base, ignoring Facebook really isn’t an option for most marketers.
 You can bet your ideal market is using Facebook nearly every day.
 The question is: how do you target all of those users with your marketing?

 The good news is that the Facebook advertising platform allows you to zero in and specify the type of people you’re looking for.
 You can target by location, demographics, and interests.

-Well… it’s simpler than you might think.
-In this post, I’ll show you the basics of how to use Facebook to your advantage.
-It’s aimed at the beginner who maybe has a personal profile but has done little else, and it’s restricted primarily to marketing on Facebook, not with all the FB social add-ons recently released.
+In this guide, I’ll show you the basics of how to use Facebook to your advantage.
+The guide is aimed at the beginner who wants an introduction into marketing their business on the world’s largest social network.

 Who’s On Facebook?